thomaspaulmann/Documentor/README.md

  $ gradle clean build documentDebug
  ```

-Note: The plugin is available as an official [Gradle Plugin](https://plugins.gradle.org/plugin/com.thomaspaulmann.documentor).
+Note: The plugin is also available as an official [Gradle Plugin](https://plugins.gradle.org/plugin/com.thomaspaulmann.documentor).

 ## Configuration